Whereas the cherry blossom front begins in the south and ends in the north, it’s the other way around for autumn leaves.

 Admission: Free for temple grounds; 700 yen for the garden

-Kodaiji is a Zen Buddhist temple where warlord Hideyoshi Toyotomi and his wife, Nene, are enshrined.
-(Nene also happens to be the founder of the temple.)
-Aside from its main hall (which used to be decorated with lacquer and gold before it burned down several times), it has some gardens, a bamboo grove, a museum (admission already included in the 600 yen fee), and even a sub-temple called Entoku-in (which requires a separate admission fee).
+Kodaiji is a Zen Buddhist temple where warlord Hideyoshi Toyotomi and his wife, Nene, who also happens to be the founder of the temple, are enshrined.
+Aside from its main hall which used to be decorated with lacquer and gold before it burned down several times, it has some gardens, a bamboo grove, a museum (admission already included in the 600 yen fee), and even a sub-temple called Entoku-in (which requires a separate admission fee).

 Admission: 600 yen

-Admission: Free for temple grounds; 400 yen for Hojo Garden; 300 yen for Yuzen-en Garden; 500 yen for both gardens; 8oo yen for night illumination
+Admission: Free for temple grounds; 400 yen for Hojo Garden; 300 yen for Yuzen-en Garden; 500 yen for both gardens; 800 yen for night illumination

-A word of caution, though: due to ill-mannered, disruptive tourists, a photography ban was imposed at Genko-an last autumn.
-It remains to be seen if the ban will also be in effect this year, but you might want to keep that in mind.
+A word of caution: due to some ill-mannered tourists, a photography ban has been imposed at Genko-an in recent years.
+It remains to be seen if the ban will still be in effect this autumn, but you might want to keep that in mind.
 But don’t let a possible or actual photography ban stop you from going; just taking in and remembering the beauty of a place with your own senses is becoming a lost skill nowadays, but it is a valuable one nonetheless.

 Admission: 400 yen